aislabunimi/ROS2-Teleop-WebRTC-Web-App/server_teleop/readme.md

 The username of the robot **MUST** be equivalent to his robotid.
 The robotid **MUST** be in the form of one of the ROBOTX_MODEL.
 For example, if ROBOT1_MODEL=turtlebot3, the robotids must be in the form of turtlebot3_1, turtlebot3_2, turtlebot3_asd...
 If you don't follow this rules the application won't work.
-Also users must not contain spaces, $, {, } and HTML escaping characters (they are filtered).
+Also usernames, passwords and robotids must not contain spaces, $, {, }, &, <, >, " and ' .

 ## Before putting the Server on a public IP
 Remember to delete the line  ``` --ignore-certificate-errors ``` in the Local_Server_Teleop.
 If you do this you'll need to use valid certificates in the Server_Teleop.